-Why intelligent things need their Internet.
+Why intelligent things need their Internet

 Since the emergence of the IoT (Internet of Things) idea, there has been a communication problem between devices, namely wireless communication.
 Indeed, the concept of IoT involves a connection between billions of devices and it is simply unthinkable to connect them with cables.
 To this problem was not given less attention than the development of devices itself.
-For this, many problems have to be solved, both hardware and software.
+For this, many problems must be solved, both hardware and software.
 Traditional methods used for the common Internet do not fit because the Internet of Things has its own features.
 The most important are:

 - high energy-saving requirements, as the devices must be able to operate for years on battery basis;

 - a large number of devices maintained by a single gateway;

 - ensure a maximum coverage area with a single gateway.